awsdocs/amazon-efs-user-guide/doc_source/logging-using-cloudtrail.md

 ### Log Entries for EFS IAM Authentication<a name="efs-access-point-ct"></a>

 Amazon EFS IAM authorization for NFS clients emits `NewClientConnection` and `UpdateClientConnection` CloudTrail events\.
 A `NewClientConnection` event is emitted when a connection is authorized immediately after an initial connection, and immediately after a re\-connection\.
 An `UpdateClientConnection` is emitted when a connection is reauthorized and the list of permitted actions has changed, It's also emitted when the new list of permitted actions doesn't include `ClientMount`\.
-For more information about EFS IAM authorization, see [Using IAM to Control NFS Access to Amazon EFS](iam-access-control-nfs-efs.md)\.
+For more information about EFS IAM authorization, see [Using IAM to control file system data access](iam-access-control-nfs-efs.md)\.

 The following example shows a CloudTrail log entry that demonstrates a `NewClientConnection` event\.